Planting a Fall Vegetable Garden: We Dig It!

 3. Other root crops, like carrots and beets, will take longer but are worth the wait since they seem to get sweeter as the days get cooler.

 7. Kale is a winter staple.
-Try blue-green ‘Winterbor’ or pretty purple ‘Redbor.’
+Try blue-green ‘Winterbor’ or pretty purple ‘Redbor’.
 They can be harvested long after other greens have been killed by cold weather.

-8. Bush beans take about 6 to 8 weeks to reach a harvestible size.
+8. Bush beans take about 6 to 8 weeks to reach a harvestable size.
 The only problem with these crops is that they will be killed by frost unless you plan to protect them.
 If you live in an area with a long growing season, this will not be a problem.

 10. The real stars of the fall garden are the Asian greens.
 Quick-maturing varieties can be harvested in 45 days.
 Tatsoi, pac choi, mizuna, and napa are all part of the brassica family.
 If given some protection, they can weather a frost and will last through a hard freeze.

-Some Asian greens like hon tsai tai and mibuna are more closely related to mustard (also a brassica), which gives them tangy leaves that add a pleasant bite to an autumn salad or stir fry.
-Other greens such as arugula, mache, minutina, and claytonia can withstand quite cold temperatures, providing you with lots of interesting salads and cooked greens well into late fall.
+Some Asian greens like hon tsai tai and mibuna are more closely related to mustard (also in brassica family), which gives them tangy leaves that add a pleasant bite to an autumn salad or stir-fry.
+Other greens such as arugula, mâche, minutina, and claytonia can withstand cold temperatures, providing you with lots of interesting salads and cooked greens well into late fall.

 Also, consider mixing up edibles with flowering annuals to bring autumnal interest to the garden!
 For example, combine ornamental cabbages and kales with flowering pansies and different salvias.